Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Gameplay section.

-9. Add in-game option "Critical Hit Screen Shake"
+10. Add in-game option "Critical Hit Screen Shake"

 Setting this option triggers a screen shake whenever a party member rolls a critical hit in combat.

-Option can be found in Gameplay > Feedback > Visual Feedback (or Gameplay section in PST:EE).

-10. Add in-game option "Hotkeys On Tooltips"

-When this option is enabled tooltips will display hotkeys when available.

 Option can be found in Gameplay > Feedback > Visual Feedback (or Gameplay section in PST:EE).